Introduction and testimonies from your local pension board members.

 Jayne is the Human Resources Manager for Hull Culture and Leisure Ltd (HCAL) which was established in April 2015 following a TUPE transfer from a local government employer.
 HCAL manages the delivery of Museums & Galleries, Leisure facilities, Parks and Open Spaces, Theatre and Halls, Libraries and commercial Catering and Hospitality on behalf of Hull City Council.

-Over 25 years’ experience in local government as a HR Officer and previously as a HR Manager for an outsourcing company working mainly on local government contracts and bids.
+Over 25 years’ experience in local government as an HR officer and previously as an HR manager for an outsourcing company working mainly on local government contracts and bids.

 Graduated from Humberside University in 1997 and now a Chartered Fellow of the Chartered Institute of Personnel and Development.